cse-sim/cse/doc/src/records/rsys.md

   required: "No",
   variability: "subhourly") %>

+**rsFEffAuxHBackup=*float***

+Backup auxiliary heating efficiency factor.
+At each time step, the backup heating efficiency is multiplied by rsFEffAuxHBackup.
+Backup auxiliary heating is typically provided by electric resistance "strip heat" but may be provided by a furnace (see rsTypeAuxH).
+If rsTypeAuxH is not "none", backup heat operates when air source heat pump compressor capacity is insufficient to meet heating load.
+See also rsFEffAuxHDefrost.

+<%= member_table(
+  units: "",
+  legal_range: "*x* $>$ 0",
+  default: "1",
+  required: "No",
+  variability: "subhourly") %>

+**rsFEffAuxHDefrost=*float***

+Defrost auxiliary heating efficiency factor.
+At each time step, the defrost auxiliary heating efficiency is multiplied by rsFEffAuxHDefrost.
+Defrost auxiliary heating is  typically provided by electric resistance "strip heat" but may be provided by a furnace (see rsTypeAuxH).
+If rsDefrostModel=REVCYCLEAUX, defrost auxiliary heat operates during air source heat pump defrost mode.
+Since defrost and backup heating are generally provided by the same equipment, rsFEffAuxHDefrost and rsFEffAuxHBackup are usually set to the same value, but separate inputs are available for special cases.

+<%= member_table(
+  units: "",
+  legal_range: "*x* $>$ 0",
+  default: "1",
+  required: "No",
+  variability: "subhourly") %>

 **rsFEffC=*float***

 Cooling efficiency factor.
 At each time step, the cooling efficiency is multiplied by rsEffC.